h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_30_explanation.md

 ### Statistical Properties
 - The MLE for the Poisson distribution parameter is the sample mean ($\hat{\theta}_{MLE} = \bar{y}$)
-- The second derivative of the log-likelihood is -n²/Σy_i, which is always negative (confirming a maximum)
+- The second derivative of the log-likelihood is $-n^2/\sum y_i$, which is always negative (confirming a maximum)
 - The MLE is consistent, unbiased, and asymptotically efficient
 - For the Poisson distribution, the variance equals the mean, which affects the precision of our estimate

 ### Practical Considerations
-- With $\theta = 2.0$, we expect about 2 website errors per day on average
+- With $\theta = 2.0$, we expect about $2$ website errors per day on average
-- The probability of 5 or more errors in a day is only 5.27%, making such occurrences statistically unusual
+- The probability of $5$ or more errors in a day is only $5.27\%$, making such occurrences statistically unusual
-- The 95% confidence interval $[1.12, 2.88]$ provides bounds for the plausible values of θ
+- The 95% confidence interval $[1.12, 2.88]$ provides bounds for the plausible values of $\theta$
-- The width of this interval reflects the uncertainty due to the limited sample size (n=10)
+- The width of this interval reflects the uncertainty due to the limited sample size ($n=10$)

 ### Applications in Software Engineering
 - This model helps establish "normal" vs. "abnormal" website error patterns
-- A day with 5+ errors would warrant investigation as it represents a statistically unusual occurrence
+- A day with $5+$ errors would warrant investigation as it represents a statistically unusual occurrence
 - The model could be used to set alert thresholds in monitoring systems
-- If error rates decrease over time due to improvements, a new lower θ would be estimated
+- If error rates decrease over time due to improvements, a new lower $\theta$ would be estimated

 ## Conclusion